 Texts in Conversation

-Isaiah 65:15 describes the unrighteous being forgotten and the faithful receiving a new name.
-The Aramaic translation in Targum Jonathan adds the “second death” to describe the final fate of the unrighteous.
-This addition reshapes the passage from shame and reversal to include eschatological judgment.
+Isaiah 65 describes the unrighteous being forgotten and the faithful receiving a new name.
+The Aramaic translation in Targum Jonathan adds the “second death” to describe the final fate of the unrighteous, reshaping the passage to include final judgment.

 Share: